 How does old debt work?

 Old debt will likely affect your credit reports for seven years after it was first marked delinquent, and debt collection agencies are legally allowed to sue you until the statute of limitations runs out — typically three to six years, depending on where you live.
 While a debt collector can’t sue you for a time-barred debt, they can still make an attempt to collect a debt.
 This means they can continue to call and send letters to get you to pay up.
 Having old debt on your record can also impact your other finances, including your ability to qualify for credit cards and loans.

 3 ways to avoid restarting the clock on old debt

 If you’ve decided to wait for the statute of limitations to expire on your debt, you can take a few steps to avoid restarting your debt’s clock.

 Record the start date

-The statue of limitations begins when the debt was first reported as delinquent.
+The statute of limitations begins when the debt was first reported as delinquent.
 To learn this exact date, pull your credit report from AnnualCreditReport.com.
-The debt will likely fall off of your credit report after seven years, but in some states the statute of limitations could last longer, so make a note of the start date as soon as you can.
+The debt will likely fall off of your credit report after seven years.
+In some states, the statute of limitations could last longer, so make a note of the start date as soon as you can.

 Don’t admit to it

 If debt collectors contact you trying to get you to pay up, be mindful of your language.
 Ask about the original creditor, the date or time period of when the old debt took place and any other identifiable information.
 But try not to admit that it’s yours.
 Even if it is, you can pay on your own time once the debt is time-barred instead of restarting the statute of limitations.